Updated: Oct 16

 One of the best ways to manage your anger is to get physical and not in a typical way such as treating someone else as your punching bag!
 If you’re prone to anger outbursts, getting active such as going for walks, jogging, doing gym, or even gardening are all known ways to manage anger constructively.

 Active exercise will help to reduce tension and lower stress, all fuel for setting off a raging flare-up.
 If you’re working in a stressful job, facing financial difficulties, or having family problems make sure you’re getting in plenty of exercise.
 This way, you’ll be able to handle the stresses and problems with a calmer state of mind.

 Exercise is also good for increasing serotonin levels which contribute to less depression and anxiety.

 Another way to diffuse your anger is by actually punching your pillow or a punching bag.
-Install this Everlast Heavy Bag in your garage and make sure you use it the next time you need to release building anger.
+Install a punch bag in your garage and make sure you use it the next time you need to release pent-up anger.

 4. Start Journaling

 Journaling can be a very powerful tool when dealing with anger issues.
 How many times do you find yourself tossing and turning all night as you dwell on angry thoughts?
 This can lead to insomnia and in turn, gives your mind more time and space to churn out those angry thoughts!

 By journaling your thoughts, you’re giving your anger a healthy outlet.
 Most times, the act of writing down your negative thoughts will help to diffuse your anger.
 Plus, it may highlight the real reason why you’re thinking those thoughts in the first place.
-This gives you the opportunity to reflect on what’s really going on within yourself and to find ways to control the anger.
+This gives you the opportunity to reflect on what’s really going on within yourself and to find ways to control your anger.

 I, myself, have found journaling to be one of the best ways to handle those nights when the angry thoughts won’t go away.
 I go to my Place of Wellness, burn some incense, and start writing.
 By the end of my entry, my mind is lighter and my negative thoughts are no longer the center of attention!